Niels-Frederik/PCPP/Notes.md

 - Finalizer rule (The end of a constructor for an object happens before the start of the finalizer for that object)
 - Transitivity (if a happens before b, and b happens before c, then a happens before c)

+## Herlihy - Chapter 1
+### Section 1.2.1
+** Coordination protocol ** -> mutually compatible procedures for deciding what to do

+** mutual exclusion ** -> 2 pets cannot be in the yard at the same time

+** deadlock freedom ** -> liveness property... will not encounter deadlock

+** starvation freedom ** -> (lockout-freedom), will it eventually succeed, and not starve

+** waiting ** - > waiting for access to something that is not properly used

+### Section 1.2.2
+Two kinds of communication occur naturally in concurrent systems:
+- Transient (requires both parties to participate at the same time
+- Persistent (allows for participating at different times)

+Mututal exclusion requires persistent communication.

+In modern operating systems, one common way for one thread to get the attention of another is to send it an interrupt.
+More precisely, thread A interrupts thread B by setting a bit at a location periodically checked by B. Sooner or later, B notices the bit has been set and reacts.
+After reacting, B typically resets the bit (A cannot reset the bit).
+Even though interrupts cannot solve the mutual exclusion problem, they can still be very useful.
+For example, interrupt communication is the basis of the Java language’s wait() and notifyAll() calls.

 # Lecture 2